Qasem Soleimani

-Qasem Soleimani (قاسم سلیمانی; 11 March 1957 – 3 January 2020) was an Iranian military officer who served in the Islamic Revolutionary Guard Corps (IRGC).
-From 1998 until his assassination by the United States in 2020, he was the commander of the Quds Force, an IRGC division primarily responsible for extraterritorial and clandestine military operations, and played a key role in the Syrian civil war through securing Russian intervention.
+Qasem Soleimani (قاسم سلیمانی; 11 March 1957 – 3 January 2020) was an Iranian military officer who served as the 2nd commander of the Quds Force from March 1998 until his assassination by the United States in January 2020.
+(Note: The Quds Force is one of the branches of the Islamic Revolutionary Guard Corps (IRGC) that is primarily responsible for extraterritorial and clandestine military operations, and they played a key role in the Syrian civil war through securing Russian intervention.)
 He was described as "the single most powerful operative in the Middle East" and a "genius of asymmetric warfare".
 Former Mossad director Yossi Cohen said Soleimani's strategies had "personally tightened a noose around Israel's neck".

 In his later years, he was considered by some analysts to be the right-hand man of the supreme leader of Iran, Ali Khamenei, and the second-most powerful person in Iran behind Khamenei.
 For attacks orchestrated or attempted against Americans and other targets abroad, Soleimani was personally sanctioned by the United Nations and the European Union, and was designated as a terrorist by the United States in 2005.

-Soleimani was assassinated by a targeted drone strike on 3 January 2020 in Baghdad, Iraq.
+Soleimani was assassinated in a targeted drone strike ordered by U.S. president Donald Trump on 3 January 2020 in Baghdad, Iraq.
 Iranian government officials publicly mourned Soleimani's death and launched missiles against U.S. military bases in Iraq, wounding 110 American troops.
 Iranian outlets subsequently represented Soleimani as a national hero.

 Early life

 Soleimani was born on 11 March 1957, (Note: The most widely cited birth date for Soleimani is 11 March 1957.
 His gravestone states 21 March 1956.
 At least one later source states 21 March 1958.) in the village of Qanat-e Malek, Kerman Province.
 (Note: In a 2007 memo, the U.S. State Department listed his birthplace as Qom, Qom Province, instead.)
-His family belonged to the Soleimani tribe, an ethnic Lur tribe from Kerman.
+His family belonged to the Soleimani tribe and descended from Khamseh warriors from Fars who fought for Nader Shah in India and Afghanistan before settling around Kerman.
+He also claimed to have Lur origin.
 He left school at the age of 13 and moved to the city of Kerman to work on a construction site to help repay his father's agricultural debts.
 In 1975, he began working as a contractor for the Kerman Water Organization.
-When not at work, he spent his time with weight training in local gyms, or attending the sermons of Hojjat Kamyab, a preacher and a protégé of Ali Khamenei, who according to Soleimani encouraged him to "revolutionary activities".
+When not at work, he spent his time with weight training in local gyms, athletic clubs that centered their ethos around the traditional religious concept of chivalry (javānmardi), Soleimani becoming proficient in karate and working as a fitness coach for some time.
+He also attended the sermons of Hojjat Kamyab, a preacher and a protégé of Ali Khamenei, who according to Soleimani encouraged him to "revolutionary activities".